SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

-Going through Singapore-Johor customs via Woodlands Checkpoint to Johor Bahru is a breeze to me since I cross the border about 2~3 times a month.
+Going through Singapore-Johor customs via Woodlands Checkpoint to Johor Bahru is a breeze to me since I cross the border about 2~4 times a month.
 The frequent trips allowed me to observe the flow of people across the border and find ways to save time.
-I have a number of little "tricks" that I applied to my advantage whenever I go over for breathers.
+I have a number of little "tricks" and applied them to my advantage whenever I go over the border for breathers.

-I am sharing these tips here to help others too, in order to help myself — if everyone can get through the customs faster, there will be lesser queuing time for everyone, including you and me.
+I am sharing these tips here to help others and also to help myself — if everyone can get through the customs faster, there will be lesser queuing time for everyone, including you and me.

 PART 1: Going to Malaysia